 Q: I submitted my story, but I need to make revisions.
 What do I do?

-Q: Can I get feedback on my work from one of your editors?
+Q: Can I get feedback on my work?

 Q: Do I maintain ownership and first serial rights if my work is accepted for publication?